2025–26 Manchester City F.C. season

-The 2025–26 season is the 131st season in the existence of Manchester City Football Club and their 24th consecutive season in the topflight of English football.
-In addition to the domestic league, Manchester City is also participating in the FA Cup, EFL Cup and UEFA Champions League, entering the latter for the 15th consecutive season.
+The 2025–26 season was the 131st season in the existence of Manchester City Football Club and their 24th consecutive season in the top flight of English football.
+In addition to the domestic league, Manchester City also participated in the FA Cup, EFL Cup and UEFA Champions League, entering the latter for the 15th consecutive season.

-This is the club's first season since 2014–15 without midfielder Kevin De Bruyne, who departed for Napoli following the expiration of his contract, and the first season since 2016–17 without Kyle Walker (to Burnley) and Ederson (to Fenerbahçe).
+This was the club's first season since 2014–15 without midfielder Kevin De Bruyne, who departed for Napoli following the expiration of his contract, and the first season since 2016–17 without Kyle Walker (to Burnley) and Ederson (to Fenerbahçe).
 Bernardo Silva was named as the club's new captain after Walker's departure.
-This also marks the first campaign since 2020–21 which Manchester City did not enter as reigning Premier League champions.
+This also marked the first campaign since 2020–21 which Manchester City did not enter as reigning Premier League champions.

+On 17 March, City were beaten 5–1 on aggregate by Real Madrid in the last 16 of the Champions League to end their participation in this season's competition.
+On 22 March, they won 2–0 against Arsenal to win the EFL Cup for the first time in five seasons.
+Pep Guardiola also became the first manager to win the competition on five occasions.
+On 16 May, City won 1–0 against Chelsea, to win their eighth FA Cup title in a record-breaking fourth consecutive final appearance.
+On 19 May, a 1–1 draw away to Bournemouth in their penultimate game of the season meant City ended their title race as league runners-up to Arsenal.

+On 22 May, the club announced that Pep Guardiola would be stepping down as manager at the end of the season after ten years.
+At the time, he was the club's most successful manager in their history.